 If you are new to Driver’s Education, this list provides a list of “stuff” that you may want to consider bringing.
 The quantity of “stuff” seems to vary with the experience of the participant and the degree of modification to the Porsche.
 The following list of “stuff” (plagiarized from a list put together by Fred Zetterberg of CVR and Bob Michaelson of NNJR) is a good starting point.

 Helmet: Snell 2015 or Snell 2010.
+If you have to buy one, get a 2015.
+And do yourself a favor and buy one that is SA rated.
 Note: NNJR does accept M (motorcycle) rated helmets, if you happen to have one.
 M-rated helmets are designed for motorcycles, SA for motor sports.

 PCA membership card and driver’s license.